What are some Good and Bad graphic design examples?

 Lack of Visual Hierarchy

 Poor design fails to highlight important information like date, time, and location.
 Clear hierarchy and information flow guide the viewer towards the most relevant and important information.
-Without this, it is hard for the audience to identify important details quickly, and reduces effectiveness.
+Without this, it is hard for the audience to identify important details quickly, and it reduces effectiveness.

 Bad grammar

-When it comes to visual and print media, grammatical errors stand out like a sore thumb making your design look bad.
-Wrong grammar can kill a design and shift the attention of the viewer sending the wrong message mostly if it is print media, either individual, company, or public design.
+When it comes to visual and print media, grammatical errors stand out like a sore thumb, making your design look bad.
+Wrong grammar can kill a design and shift the attention of the viewer, sending the wrong message, mostly if it is print media, either individual, company, or public design.
 The wrong grammar can cost the brand a lot of money and the company’s credibility to the public viewer.

-For example; Rachael finds inspiration in cooking for her family and her dog.
-In the example above the design gives the message a different meaning than the intended one.
+For example, Rachael finds inspiration in cooking for her family and her dog.
+In the example above, the design gives the message a different meaning than the intended one.

 Bad grammar